Last updated on November 9th, 2021 at 08:15 pm

 Why add onion and garlic?

-Grains are a great source of protein, with many health benefits and recommended daily.
+Grains are a great source of protein, with many health benefits, and are recommended daily.
 When you eat grains as much as we do, you become creative with taste and flavor.
-Who wants to eat rice or farro flavored with salt and pepper only?
+Who wants to eat rice or Farro flavored with salt and pepper only?

-A 3-to-5-course meal every day of the week is common in Caribbean cuisine.
-You will always find some type of grains on the table at dinner time and even lunchtime.
+A 3-to-5-course meal every day of the week is typical in Caribbean cuisine.
+You will always find some grains on the table at dinner time and even lunchtime.